pkking/quick-mirror-openeuler/README.rst

 Note that you can of course run the server component in your own repository, but the clients will of course need to specify ``REMOTE``, ``MASTERMODULE`` and the ``MODULES`` array to map module names to directories.
-The client also the assumption that all of the separate module are included in a master module.
+The client also the assumption that all of the separate module are all subdirectories accessible from within a master module.
 If you would like to use this code but those constraints don't fit your use case, please file an issue and I'll be happy to take a look.

 Be sure to run ``create-filelist`` after every repository change.
 If you hardlink files between one module and another, you must update the file lists in both modules.
 You can also run it from cron, but clients may see the repository in an inconsistent state in the interval between the changes and the file list generation.
-This will not result in any repository corruption, though; clients will pick up the correct repository state on the next run.
+This will not result in any persistent errors on your clients, though; they will pick up the correct repository state on the next run.

 It's a good idea to run a diff or something and only copy the output into place if the new output differs.
 The example wrapper shows one way to do this.

+FAQ
+===

+* Why, when I look at the debugging output, does rsync complain about all of these duplicate directories?

+  Any directories with updated timestamps will be added to the transfer lists. rsync will implicitly add all levels of parent directories of any updated files, and then complain when that results in duplicates.
+This is completely harmless.

+* Does ``quick-fedora-mirror`` preserve all timestamps?

+  It will preserve timestamps on files, but if you modify a timestamp locally to be newer than what the master has, then that timestamp won't be modified unless the file changes on the master.

+  Timestamps on directories are, in general, not preserved.
+This script must do any file deletion after the main rsync process has completed, which will necessarily alter various directories and their timestamps.

+  Code to make a third rsync call to fix up timestamps is being worked on, but this won't be made the default.

 Authorship and License
 ======================